FlankMe/sette-e-mezzo/README.md

 For most Italian families, Christmas typically involves lots of hours of "Sette e Mezzo" playing.

-Here is a tentative, conservative, GTO solution to the game from the non-dealer perspective, expressed by the resulting State-Action Value Table.
+Here is a conservative, GTO solution to the game from the non-dealer perspective, expressed by the resulting State-Action Value Table.
 Reward is `+1` if player wins, `-1` if player loses.

 ```sh
 _ Value_Hit___Stand